 Another fire

 Disaster struck again in 1968, when a catastrophic fire destroyed the roof of and tower of the church.
-The interior suffered significant damage.
-The restoration lasted several decades: the roof was only rebuilt in 1988 and the interior was restored between 1994 and 1998.
+The interior suffered significant damage and the restoration lasted three decades: the roof was only rebuilt in 1988 and the interior was restored between 1994 and 1998.

 The church